-LEVEL OF PRRFORMANCH REORVIANOR ELEMENT Unsatisfactory Needs Improvement Proficient Mastered Student Completion Teacher's system for Teacher's system for Teacher's system for Teacher's system for of Assignments maintaining information maintaining information on maintaining maintaining information on on student completion of student completion of information on student student completion of assignments is in disarray. assignments is rudimentary completion of assignments is fully - and only partially effective. assignments is fully effective.
-Students effective. participate in the maintenance of records.
+LEVEL OF PERFORMANCE REORMANCE ELEMENT Unsatisfactory Needs Improvement Proficient Mastered Student Completion Teacher's system for Teacher's system for Teacher's system for Teacher's system for of Assignments maintaining information maintaining information on maintaining maintaining information on on student completion of student completion of information on student student completion of assignments is in disarray. assignments is rudimentary completion of assignments is fully and only partially effective. assignments is fully effective.
+Students effective. participate in the 7,7,7,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1 maintenance of records.
 Student Progress in Teacher has no system for Teacher's system for Teacher's system for Teacher's system for Learning maintaining information maintaining information on maintaining maintaining information on on student progress in student progress in learning information on student student progress in learning learning, or the system is is rudimentary and partially progress in learning is is fully effective.
-Students ın disarray. effective. effective. contribute information and interpretation of the records.
-Noninstructional Teacher's records for Teacher's records for Teacher's system for Teacher's system for Kecords noninstructional activities noninstructional activities are maintaining maintaining information on are in disarray, resulting adequate, but they require information on noninstructional activities is in errors and confusion. frequent monitoring to avoid noninstructional highly effective, and students error. activities is fully contribute to its maintenance. effective.
+Students in disarray. effective. effective. contribute information and The second secon interpretation of the records.
+Noninstructional Teacher's records for Teacher's records for Teacher's system for Teacher's system for Records noninstructional activities noninstructional activities are maintaining maintaining information on are in disarray, resulting adequate, but they require information on noninstructional activities is in errors and confusion. frequent monitoring to avoid noninstructional highly effective, and students error. activities is fully contribute to its maintenance. effective.